xbeat/Machine-Learning/README.md

 This slide introduces our intriguing problem: How long would it take someone to eat 2400 donuts?
 We'll approach this seemingly whimsical question with mathematical rigor, breaking it down into manageable components and using Python to model our solution.
 This problem is part of our series "Finding Patterns in Pointless Problems using Python," where we apply serious analytical techniques to lighthearted scenarios.

+## Data Cleansing and Transformation for Machine Learning

+Data Loading and Initial Assessment

+Data preparation begins with loading and assessing the raw data to understand its structure, identify potential issues, and plan the necessary cleaning steps.
+This fundamental process establishes the foundation for all subsequent data preprocessing tasks in machine learning workflows.

 ## Architectural Design Patterns in Python

 Architectural Design Patterns in Python